- Develop your capacity to solve real-life management problems

 We are committed to providing timely and appropriate feedback to you on your academic progress and achievement in order to enable you to reflect on your progress and plan your academic and skills development effectively.
 You are also encouraged to seek additional feedback from your course tutors.

 For more information about our regulations for this course, please see our Academic Regulations, Policies and Procedures.

-Normally a first or second-class Honours degree or professional experience in management.
-Students with professional Project Management status and who hold appropriate Level 7 qualifications such as Postgraduate Diploma in Project Management (or its international equivalent) are eligible for entry with advanced standing in accordance with the Recognition of Prior Learning Policy.
+Normally a first or second-class Honours degree from any discipline or significant professional experience in management.
+Students with professional Project Management qualifications at Level 7, such as Postgraduate Diploma in Project Management (or its international equivalent), are eligible for entry with advanced standing in accordance with the Recognition of Prior Learning Policy.

 Course enquiries and applications